Anna (Frozen): Design and characterization

 Anna's costumes in the film were informed by the research of Norwegian clothing styles.
 Based on these findings, art director Brittney Lee and her team later found out what materials should be used for the costumes.
 Co-director Jennifer Lee created a cheerful wardrobe featuring "playful" floral patterns and saturated colors in order to accurately reflect Anna's personality.
 The animators also took into account the climate that Anna is living in, costuming her in heavy wools and velvets, reflecting traditional winter clothing of the Scandinavian area.
 The animators added structures to the costumes in a way, such as pleated dresses, that allows movements, giving the character a free range of "twirl[ing] all she wants" throughout the film.
-In order to deepen the cultural context of the film, rosemaling, a traditional form of Norwegian decorative folk art, was added to almost every character's costumes.
+To deepen the cultural context of the film, rosemaling, a traditional form of Norwegian decorative folk art, was added to almost every character's costumes.
 Anna and her sister, Elsa, also enjoyed a large number of types of costumes and the layers of costuming that have never been done before.
 As these characters are running around in the snow, they have to have petticoats, undergarments, capes, "and they have all these layers and layers of things that are all meticulously designed," Brittney explained.

 International voices

 At the time of its original theatrical release in 2013, Frozen numbered 43 versions all over the world, to which 3 more versions were added in the following years, along with some unofficial versions, created by independent studios around the world.
-In 2019, Frozen II was released in 47 versions worldwide, including a special Sami language dubbing, created specifically for this movie for the inspiration it took from the Sami culture.
+In 2019, Frozen 2 was released in 47 versions worldwide, including a special Sami language dubbing, created specifically for this movie for the inspiration it took from the Sami culture.

 Parineeti Chopra and her cousin Priyanka Chopra voiced Anna and Elsa respectively in the spoken parts in Frozen II in Hindi.

 Serena Rossi and the cast of the Italian version of Frozen were awarded best foreign dubbing worldwide.

+Véronique Claveau performed the Canadian French version of Anna.